Parametric G-computation for Compatible Indirect Treatment Comparisons with Limited Individual Patient Data: Simulation study

 \subsection{Aims}

 The objectives of the simulation study are to benchmark the performance of the different versions of parametric G-computation, and compare it with that of MAIC and the conventional version of STC across a range of scenarios that may be encountered in practice.
 We evaluate each estimator on the basis of the following finite-sample frequentist characteristics:\cite{morris2019using} (1) unbiasedness; (2) variance unbiasedness; (3) randomization validity;\footnote{In a sufficiently large number of repetitions, $(100\times (1-\alpha))$\% interval estimates based on normal distributions should contain the true value $(100\times(1-\alpha))$\% of the time, for a nominal significance level $\alpha$.} and (4) precision.
 The selected performance measures assess these criteria specifically (see subsection \ref{subsec45}).
-The simulation study is reported following the ADEMP (Aims, Data-generating mechanisms, Estimands, Methods, Performance measures) structure.\cite{morris2019using} All simulations and analyses were performed using \texttt{R} software version 3.6.3.\cite{team2013r} Appendix A of the Supplementary Material presents a detailed description of the methods compared in the simulation study and their specific settings, i.e., the ``M'' in ADEMP.
-Example \texttt{R} code implementing the methods on a simulated example is provided in Appendix D of the Supplementary Material.\footnote{The files required to run the simulations are available at \url{http://github.com/remiroazocar/Gcomp_indirect_comparisons_simstudy}.}
+The simulation study is reported following the ADEMP (Aims, Data-generating mechanisms, Estimands, Methods, Performance measures) structure.\cite{morris2019using} All simulations and analyses were performed using \texttt{R} software version 3.6.3.\cite{team2013r} The implementation of the methodologies compared in the simulation study, i.e., the ``M'' in ADEMP, is summarized in Table \ref{tab1}.
+See Appendix A of the Supplementary Material for a more a detailed description of the methods and their specific settings.
+Example \texttt{R} code applying the methods to a simulated example is provided in Appendix D of the Supplementary Material.\footnote{The files required to run the simulations are available at \url{http://github.com/remiroazocar/Gcomp_indirect_comparisons_simstudy}.}